aenarete/KiteViewers.jl/README.md

 ```julia
 include("examples/depower_simple.jl")
 ```
-which runs a 50s simulation with 8 times time lapse and shows the git depowering in two steps in the 3D viewer.
+which runs a 50s simulation with 8 times time lapse and shows the kite depowering in two steps in the 3D viewer.
 If you have a joystick connected you can also run
 ```julia
 include("examples/joystick.jl")
 ```
 The x axis of the Joystick controls steering, y-axis depowering and z-axis the reel-in and reel-out of the winch.
+With button one you can start the simulation, with button two you can stop it.

 ## See also
 - [Research Fechner](https://research.tudelft.nl/en/publications/?search=Uwe+Fechner&pageSize=50&ordering=rating&descending=true) for the scientic background of this code